shubha3/Image-Classification-ML-Project/Application-on-Unrotated-data/Decision Tree/README.md

-We applied decison tree alogorithm on the original unroatated version of the MNIST dataset.
+We have applied decison tree alogorithm with and without pruning on the original unroatated version of the MNIST dataset.